 Linwood is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Linwood’s overall crime rate is lower than average for the country.

-The percentage of adults in Linwood with college degrees is slightly lower than the national average of 21.84% for all communities.
-13.34% of adults in Linwood have a bachelor's degree or advanced degree.
+The citizens of Linwood are slightly less educated than the national average of 21.84% for the average city or town: 13.34% of adults in Linwood have a bachelor's degree or advanced degree

 The people who call Linwood home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Linwood residents report their race to be White, followed by Asian.
 Important ancestries of people in Linwood include German, Polish, French, English, and Irish.